natemcn/CS360-Project1/CS360 IND ABEL.md

 ## 4: Department of Transportation:
 ### Model: Reuse
 > The **reuse model** is perfect since the "company has developed a similar solution in the transportation domain".
 Since the company has previous experience with similar transportation-related applications, the reuse model allows them to reuse existing software components from their other projects, reducing development time and costs.

+## 5: Reducing Trafiic

+## 6: Educational Game
+### Model: Agile
+> The **agile model** is best for the educational game because the production needs to be fast, flexibile, and continous feedback.
+Development of the game is based on a preliminary and evolving set of requirements, showing that this project has a flexible set of requirements which Agile is good for.
+Customers of this product expect frequent delivery and testing, which means the team must deliver working software in cycles.
+Becuase we are directly involed with users through conferences and marketing, we need quickly incorporate user feedback into the development process.

+## 7: Global Health
+### Model: Incremental
+> The **incremental model** is the best because it allows the development team to deliver working software in small pieces, which reduces risk.
+Instead of waiting until the very end to deliver a full product, each increment introduces more components that can be tested and improved.
+This is important for this specific project because the company is relying on grant funding and has the poential to recieve more based on demonstrated impact.
+The incrementalmodel allows us to deliver tangible software that can show the progress to stakeholders/customers.